jhordyess/course-flowsheet-by-semester/README.md

 ### Demo

-You can see the demo here: <https://jhordyess.github.io/course-flowsheet-by-semester/>
+You can see the demo for a frontend developer career here: <https://jhordyess.github.io/course-flowsheet-by-semester/>

 ### Screenshot